rasika2012/openchoreo/docs/quick-start-guide.md

 🎉 Choreo has been successfully installed and is ready to use!
 ```

-#### Deploying a Web Application with Open Source Choreo
+#### Deploying a Web Application with OpenChoreo

-You now have Open Source Choreo fully setup in your docker environment.
+You now have OpenChoreo fully setup in your docker environment.
 Next, lets deploy a sample Web Application by running the following command:

 ```shell